briankmbugua/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 ```
 ## 5. An Integer
 Write a script that prints My number: <first argument converted in integer> if the first argument can be converted to an integer:
+## 6. Loop to languages
+a script that prints 3 lines: (like 1-multi_languages.js) but by using an array of string and a loop